Refugees' Hopes Dim with Angela Merkel's Political Career

 Merkel’s rightward drift accelerated after that.
 One of her first major steps in trying to form a new government was meant to appease her most conservative allies in Bavaria, who had long demanded a harder line on refugee families coming to Germany.
 The Chancellor yielded to many of their demands, including a provision that indefinitely halted family reunifications for all refugees who have not been granted permanent asylum.

 But that compromise did not save her attempts to form a government.
 Nor does it seem likely to stop refugees from reuniting with their families sooner or later.
 Germany learned that lesson long ago.
 During the 1960s and ’70s, vast numbers of Turkish people arrived as part of a program for temporary guest workers.
-Many of them stayed, brought their families over from Turkey and formed what is now the largest ethnic minority in the Germany.
+Many of them stayed, brought their families over from Turkey and formed what is now the largest ethnic minority in Germany.
 One of them, Cem Özdemir, the son of a Turkish guest worker, represented the Green Party during the coalition talks with Merkel this month; he is reported to be in the running for the government’s next Minister of Foreign Affairs.

-With any luck, an Alsaho might one day attain such heights.
+With any luck, an Alsaho might one day attain such heights as well.
 The youngest member of their family in Germany today is 6-year-old Omar, who arrived with his grandmother in early 2016, having crossed from Turkey to Greece on a rubber boat before traveling overland through Europe.
 But that path to Germany, known as the Balkan route, was closed to migrants and refugees soon after, leaving both of Omar’s parents behind in Iran.
 “So they just talk on Skype when it’s possible now,” says Ghafek, who is Omar’s uncle.
 “We just hope we will see them in Germany soon.”